yasserlamsaougar/Books/README.md

 ## Setup

-1.install git (jspm needs it here is a quick link https://git-scm.com/)
+1. install git (jspm needs it here is a quick link https://git-scm.com/)

 2. install nodejs  (here is a quick link https://nodejs.org/en/)